JelyseCalkum/team-profile-generator/README.md

 USAGE

 Use inquirer from your command line to answer questions about your project.
-View walk through video here ///INSERT VIDEO HERE///
+View walk through video here: https://drive.google.com/file/d/1R1ro3l-ogHnixdgRYNMuKSJYzrcmLBjF/view

 LICENSE